ipshitaRB/HNGStage1/README.md

 # HNGStage1
 ## Task 1

-This is a simple git repository
+This is a sample git repository